zoopyserg/caperoma/README.md

 - *If the -p parameter is specified, Caperoma starts Pivotal task with this ID.*
 - *If the -p parameter is not specified, Caperoma will create a new task in Pivotal, start it and use its ID.*
 - *The creation of certain types of tasks in Pivotal (when -p is absent) can be turned on or off in Capefile.*
 - *If you are already working on something, you won't be able to start a new task.
-You will have to finish or pause the current task.*
+First you will have to finish or pause the current task.*

 `options`:

-`-t, --title` - The name of the feature (for a commit, pull request, tasks in Jira and Pivotal). ` -t` and `--title` are different versions of the same option.
+`-t`, `--title` - The name of the feature (for a commit, pull request, tasks in Jira and Pivotal). ` -t` and `--title` are different versions of the same option.

-`-d, --description` - The description (for a task in Jira and Pivotal).
+`-d`, `--description` - The description (for a task in Jira and Pivotal).

-`-p, -ptid, --pivotal_task_id` - ID of task in Pivotal (automatically gets started/finished during the work on it in Caperoma).
+`-p`, `-ptid`, `--pivotal_task_id` - ID of task in Pivotal (automatically gets started/finished during the work on it in Caperoma).

-`-a, --additional_time` - Additional time (in minutes).
+`-a`, `--additional_time` - Additional time (in minutes).
 Intended for cases when you want to indicate that you started working on it X minutes ago (X minutes before starting Caperoma timer).
 For example, for 1 hour you tried to reproduce the problem before you realized that you need to start a new task.
 Or if you forgot to start Caperoma.
 Additional time is always in minutes.
 Adding 125 minutes (-a 125) will mean that you spent 2h 5m on the task before turning on Caperoma timer.

-*The order of options is not important.
+*The order of options is not important.*

-Immediately after the operator must be a value.*
+*Immediately after the operator must be a value.*

 Examples:
 ```bash